dakun666/SliderIndicator/README.md

 [license]: https://github.com/dakun666/SliderIndicator/blob/master/LICENSE

 ## Introduce
-Indicator for Android Viewpager, with slide and gradient animation, smooth and lightweight
+Indicator for Android Viewpager and ViewPage2, with slide and gradient animation, smooth and lightweight

 ## Example